 Employment discrimination is unfair treatment to employees or potential employees based on age, gender, sexual orientation, physical or mental disability, military status, race, pregnancy, religion, or national origin.
 Employees have legal rights based on these protected characteristics as defined by a multitude of employment laws and acts placed by federal and state governments.

 Discrimination in the workplace is extremely serious, as being denied working opportunities because of race, gender, age, sexual orientation, military status or any of the number of protected characteristics denies a person from being able to provide for themselves or their families.
-At Barkan Meizlish, LLP, our team of workplace discrimination lawyers in Columbus, Ohio are ready and willing to help clients with any form of employment discrimination they may face including the following:
+At Barkan Meizlish, LLP, we are ready and willing to help clients with any form of employment discrimination they may face including the following:

 Race and National Origin Discrimination — Discriminating against someone due to their race or national origin is very common.
 Racial slurs and jokes or being passed over for promotions and raises for white counterparts may indicate a form of racial or national origin discrimination in the workplace.
 Title VII of the Civil Rights Act of 1964 protects employees from this discrimination.
-Our Columbus race discrimination lawyers represent employees facing race, ethnicity, and national origin discrimination in the workplace.
+We represent employees facing race, ethnicity, and national origin discrimination in the workplace.

 Furthermore, women who are pregnant in the workplace may experience discrimination due to taking a leave of absence to give birth.
 Sometimes, women are fired from their positions immediately before or after taking maternity leave.
 Generally, however, their rights are protected under various Federal and State laws.
 Further, female employees who are breastfeeding are afforded additional protections in the workplace.
 For example, employers are required to provide reasonable break time and a private place for hourly employees who are breastfeeding to express milk.
 These protections, among others, are found in the Pregnancy Discrimination Act of 1978 and various Federal and State laws.

 Military Discrimination — Many times, employed civilians are requested to return to military service in order to protect our country.
 Under the Uniformed Services Employment and Reemployment Act of 1994, those who serve or have served in the military are protected against discrimination in hiring and rehiring practices when they return to civilian life.
-The Columbus military discrimination attorneys at Barkan Meizlish, LLP have long defended our citizen soldiers against violations of employment laws.
+Barkan Meizlish, LLP have long defended our citizen soldiers against violations of employment laws.

 Disability Discrimination — If you have been passed up or fired from a job due to mental or physical disability, despite being able to perform all essential job functions with or without reasonable accommodation, then you may experience disability discrimination.
 In many cases, the Family and Medical Leave Act protects those with disabilities from workplace discrimination.
 If you’ve suffered from discrimination because of your disability, attorneys at Barkan Meizlish, LLP can help!
-Contact our disability discrimination lawyers in Columbus, Ohio.
+Contact us today.

 Discrimination in the workplace affects Americans every day.
-If you believe you have been discriminated against due to a protected characteristic, then contact the experienced Barkan Meizlish, LLC workplace discrimination attorneys in Columbus, Ohio.
+If you believe you have been discriminated against due to a protected characteristic, then contact the experienced Barkan Meizlish, LLC workplace discrimination attorneys.
 Our expert legal team is ready to defend your rights as an employee.

 Fill out the form below to get started.